Transfusion Information For Veterinarians

 Canine Blood Types

 At least eight different blood types have been identified in the canine species.
 Some experts believe there are around 12 different blood types.
 Dog erythrocyte antigens (DEA) are determined by the different proteins and complex carbohydrates located on the cell membranes of the red blood cells.
 Blood types that have been identified as clinically significant include 1.1, 1.2, 3, 4, 5, 7 and any one dog can have one or all of these antigens.
 This is why it is so important to type the recipient.
 Using the Alvedia Qtest, this is done within two minutes in any clinical setting.
 The Qtest is still accurate even in the presence of agglutination and severe anemia.
 The cards are designed specifically to identify the 1.1 antigen, which is the most concerning.
-For the clinic situation, canine blood types are broken down into just two simple groups, DEA 1.1 negative (A-) and DEA 1.1 positive (A+).
-At HemoSolutions the "universal" blood is negative for all antigens except DEA 4.
+For the clinic situation, canine blood types are broken down into just two simple groups, DEA 1 negative and DEA 1 positive.
+At HemoSolutions the “universal” blood is negative for all antigens except DEA 4.
 The chances of the blood causing a transfusion reaction are virtually non-existent.
-These cards are not recommended to determine the blood type of the donor, but to determine if the recipient is positive or negative for the 1.1 antigen.
-DEA 1.1 positive recipients should receive DEA 1.1 positive blood.
-Therefore the DEA 1.1 negative blood can be reserved for the true negative recipients and the trauma cases when there is no time to type an animal.
+The in-house typing systems (Alvedia) are not recommended to determine the blood type of the donor, but to determine if the recipient is positive or negative for the DEA 1 antigen.
+DEA 1 positive recipients should receive DEA 1 positive blood.
+Therefore the DEA 1 negative blood can be reserved for the true negative recipients and the trauma cases when there is no time to type an animal.

 Feline Blood Types